Raj Thackeray: Views

-Raj Thackeray and his party, Maharashtra Navnirman Sena, state that Maharashtra State, Marathi language and Marathi Manoos are subverted by the influence of Marathi politicians.
+Raj Thackeray and his party, Maharashtra Navnirman Sena, state that Maharashtra State, Marathi language and Marathi people Marathi Manus are subverted by the influence of Marathi politicians.
 He has opposed migration into Maharashtra from Uttar Pradesh and Bihar.

 Raj reproached North Indian leaders for politicising Chhath Puja, a festival popular in eastern Uttar Pradesh, Bihar, and Jharkhand calling it a "drama" and a "show of numerical strength".
 He stated that the Chhath Puja was a political gimmick by some parties to attract the north Indian vote.
 A petition was filed in the Patna civil court on 8 February against him for his remarks.
 His statements were criticised from political leaders, especially those from the North Indian states.
 He accused migrants of swamping Maharashtra, India's most industrialised state, in search of jobs.
 The MNS chief also accused migrants of disrespecting the local culture.
 In 2008, expressing his stance on new migrants settling in Mumbai, Raj said, "New immigrants to the city should be denied entry into the city, while those already staying here should show respect to the Marathi 'manoos' and his culture".

 Thackeray and his party have been criticised for use of violence during their agitations, especially directed towards immigrants from UP and Bihar.
 On use of violence, Thackeray says that violence is a part of all agitations in Indian politics, and there are several cases of much more violence carried out by other parties and organisations.
-According to him, the incidences of violence involving members of his party have been unduly highlighted by North Indian politicians and journalists.
+According to him, the incidents of violence involving members of his party have been unduly highlighted by North Indian politicians and journalists.